trapexit/mergerfs/mkdocs/docs/faq/technical_behavior_and_limitations.md

 ## Do hardlinks work?

 Yes.
-There is no option to enable or disable links.
-They are fundimentally supported in compatible situations.
-That said the inode of a file is not necessarily indicitive of two file names linking to the same underlying data.
+There is no option to enable or disable links (or renames.)
+They are fundamentally supported in compatible situations.
+That said the inode of a file is not necessarily indicative of two file names linking to the same underlying data.
 See also the option `inodecalc` for how inode values are calculated.

 What mergerfs does not do is fake hard links across branches.
 Read the section [rename & link](../config/rename_and_link.md) for how it